Skip to main content

 Sure.
 I have had my heart broken a few times.

 Happiness feels so far away a lot of the days.
-But at least I can walk in the sun, feel my hair, thread my thick eyebrows when they grow too thick.
+But at least I can walk in the sun, feel my hair, thread my eyebrows when they grow too thick.

 The pain-struck teenager with a disease, causing her too much suffering, wrote about an uncertain future.